r4mp/coredns-proxmox/README.md

 }
 ~~~

-Or to some interfaces ans some networks
+Or to some interfaces and some networks

 ~~~ corefile
 . {